Forum mondial sur les océans, les côtes et les îles

 The Global Forum on Oceans, Coasts and Islands was created by an informal coordinating group at the World Summit on Sustainable Development in Johannesburg in 2002.
 With IOC as UNESCO focal point, the Global Forum is comprised of individuals from governments, IGOs, NGOs and the private sector, and serves as a platform for cross-sectoral information sharing and dialogue on issues affecting oceans, coasts and islands, with the goal of attaining sustainable development in these areas.

-Among its channels for diffusing information, the Forum produces an electronically accessible newsletter.Retour en haut de la page
+Among its channels for diffusing information, the Forum produces an electronically accessible newsletter, which includes information on the most recent and forthcoming Global Conferences.
+The Forum also has a special web section on SIDS.Retour en haut de la page